MHaghighat98/WeedVG-gRefCW/DATASHEET.md

   language, including **multi-target** and **no-target (negative)** expressions.
 Existing referring datasets (RefCOCO/+/g, ReferItGame) are natural-image, single-target, and lack negative expressions; no prior VG benchmark exists for agriculture.
-- **Who created it / funded it?** Mohammadreza Haghighat, Alzayat Saleh, and Mostafa Rahimi Azghadi, College of Science and Engineering & Centre for AI and Data Science Innovation, James Cook University, Australia.
-Funding: **TODO**.
+- **Who created it?** Mohammadreza Haghighat, Alzayat Saleh, and Mostafa Rahimi Azghadi, College of Science and Engineering & Centre for AI and Data Science Innovation, James Cook University, Australia.

 ## Composition